OpenMined/Bootcamps/Beta-Bootcamp/README.md

 ## Surveys

 Don't forget to take the weekly surveys. **Taking them is your chance to shape our future activities and help us improve.
-Please take a few minutes out of your time to take them.**
+Please take a few minutes out of your time to take them.** Help us help you!
+We would also love to hear your ideas on how we can be more effective.

 *The items below will become links as the survey become available.*